vganesh-cscc/infrastructure-kubernetes-week-1-examples-vganesh/commands/6.describe/readme.md

 **minikube**   Ready    control-plane   16h   v1.26.1

-In this example think of minikube to be the CentOS VM where minikube software was installed.
+In this example think of minikube node to be the CentOS VM where minikube software was installed.

 When minikube was installed on CentOS VM, the following file is created.
 The name of the cluster in the config file is minikube, a single node cluster.